-Recognition and Types of Abuse and Neglect
+- Recognition and Types of Abuse and Neglect

-o Physical abuse
+- Physical abuse

-o Sexual abuse
+- Sexual abuse

-o Emotional abuse
+- Emotional abuse

-Parental behaviours’ may also indicate child abuse or neglect, so staff should also be alert to parent-child interactions or concerning parental behavior’s; this could include parents who are under the influence of drugs or alcohol or if there is a sudden change in their mental health.
+Parental behaviours’ may also indicate child abuse or neglect, so staff should also be alert to parent-child interactions or concerning parental behaviours; this could include parents who are under the influence of drugs or alcohol or if there is a sudden change in their mental health.

 By understanding the warning signs, we can respond to problems as early as possible and provide the right support and services for the child and their family.
 It is important to recognise that a warning sign doesn’t automatically mean a child is being abused.

-Safeguarding and Child Protection Procedures
+- Safeguarding and Child Protection Procedures

 All members of staff are expected to be aware of and follow this approach:

-- The role of the school in situations where there are child protection concerns is NOT to investigate but to recognise and refer.
+The role of the school in situations where there are child protection concerns is NOT to investigate but to recognise and refer.

-On occasion, staff may pass information about a child to the DSL, but remain anxious about action subsequently taken.
+On occasion, staff may pass information about a child to the DSL but remain anxious about action subsequently taken.
 Staff should feel able to check the progress of a case with the DSL so that they can reassure themselves the child is safe and their welfare is being considered.
-If following this process, the staff member remains concerned that appropriate action is not being taken, it is the responsibility of that staff member to seek further direct consultation from either a member of the Education Safeguarding Team or Specialist Children’s Services who may be able to discuss the concern and provide advice on appropriate action to be taken.
+If following this process, the staff member remains concerned it is the responsibility of that staff member to follow the school’s escalation process.

-Staff will record any welfare concern that they have about a child on the setting’s safeguarding incident/concern form (with a body map if injuries have been observed) and pass them without delay to the DSL.
+Staff will record any welfare concern that they have about a child on the school’s safeguarding incident/concern form (with a body map if injuries have been observed) and pass them without delay to the DSL.
 Records will be completed as soon as possible after the incident/event, using the child’s words and will be signed and dated by the member of staff.